unitycatalog/unitycatalog/ai/integrations/autogen/README.md

 Now that we have the defined tools from Unity Catalog, we can directly pass this definition to the Conversable Agent API within Autogen.

-If you would like to validate that your tool is functional prior to proceeding to integrate it with LlamaIndex, you can call the tool directly:
+If you would like to validate that your tool is functional prior to proceeding to integrate it with Autogen, you can call the tool directly:

 ```python
 my_tool = tools[0]